Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 He chugged yet another jug and, without another word, continued his workout.

 There was a purpose to this.
 Shanl wasn’t clear on what exactly it was, but she could plainly understand it mattered a great deal to the Great Father.
-And, well: having nothing else to do, and her curiosity piqued…
+And, well: having nothing else to do, and her curiosity piqued...

 "What precisely did you mean by ‘mind-muscle connection’?"

-"Lotta broscience around that term, but mostly it’s ‘bout body control…"
+"Lotta broscience around that term, but mostly it’s ‘bout body control..."

 He liked to teach, it turned out, and he was a good instructor.
 Rather than heedlessly plow forward and ignore her, he took the time to demonstrate precisely what each movement was, its purpose, how to safely perform each exercise, the specific functional differences between Gaoian, Human, and Ten’Gewek anatomies, and so on.
 Shanl, being a teacher herself, was interested to learn.
 This was a field of study the Corti had neglected, after all.
 Anything she could glean from an expert in the field was valuable.